 Born in 1967, she received a degree in Economics and Banking from Milan's Università Cattolica, and subsequently completed a master's program in Management Development at L. Bocconi's Business Management School in Milan.
 She is currently head of Finance and Administration at Unicoop Tirreno, where she has been working since February 2017.
 A finance expert, she has gained experience in both banking and business management as she has worked for two important banking groups and two multinational manufacturing companies.
 On the corporate side, she acted as General Manager and member of the Board of Directors of the Giorgio Armani Group's financial company for around 15 years; prior to this experience she acted as treasurer of the company Aprilia, today the Piaggio Group.
-As for banking, she was part of the corporate division's financial sector as head of securities trading for the joint venture of Credito Italiano and Natwest Bank of London, Banca CreditWest and, subsequently head of the division responsible for covering interest rate risk management of the banking group Credito Emiliano in Reggio Emilia.
-In addition, she is Deputy Chair and member of the Board of Directors of Sogefin, member of the Board of Directors of Factorcoop S.p.A., member of the Board of Directors of Enercoop Tirreno S.r.l., and member of the Board of Directors of Axis S.r.l.
+As for banking, she was part of the corporate division's financial sector as head of securities trading for the joint venture of Credito Italiano and Natwest Bank of London, Banca CreditWest and, subsequently head of the division responsible for covering interest rate risk management of the Board of Directors of Sogefin, member of the Board of Directors of Factorcoop S.p.A., member of the Board of Directors of Enercoop Tirreno S.r.l., and member of the Board of Directors of Axis S.r.l.
 The number of offices held is shown in Table 2.

+Edy Gambetti

-Edy Gambetti Non-executive director
+Non-executive director

 Mr. Gambetti was born in 1951 and earned a business degree from the University of Modena in 1976.
-He gained solid experience in management and later in corporate governance, serving as executive and non-executive director as well as legal representative.
+He gained solid experience in management and later in corporate governance, serving as executive and nonexecutive director as well as legal representative.
 As an executive and an area manager, he has been a strategy and management expert for the mass retailing business within the Coop group, with related expertise in the management of hypermarkets and shopping centers.
 He has worked for consortiums within the sphere of Coop Italia and for diverse companies in the same business.
 In the mass retailing industry, he has also served as director and legal representative in the discount and logistics sectors.
 Since June 2019 he has been Deputy Chair of Coop Alleanza 3.0.
 He is also a member of the Board of Directors of Assicoop Modena&Ferrara S.p.A. and COIND Soc.
-Coop., Deputy Chair of Antenna Uno S.r.l. and Trmedia S.r.l., and Chair of the Board of Directors of Distribuzione Centro Sud S.r.l.
+Coop., Deputy Chair of Antenna Uno S.r.I. and Trmedia S.r.I., Chair of the Board of Directors of Distribuzione Centro Sud S.r.I, and Sole Manager of Distribuzione Roma S.r.I..
 The number of offices held is shown in Table 2.

-Antonio Rizzi Independent director
+Antonio Rizzi